stefandmn/Splash/README.md

 of the screen.

-The relative coordinate are applicable only to the origin coordinates options `-x` or `--xpoint`, and `-y` or `--ypoint`, and in case no values are are specified to these options, relative values will be considered - always referring mid of the screen (`-12`)
+The relative coordinate are applicable only to the origin coordinates options `-x` or `--xpoint`, and `-y` or `--ypoint`, and in case no values are are specified to these options, relative values will be considered - always referring mid of the screen.

 ___Examples___